asteen24/Math-a-la-Mode/README.md

 https://github.com/asteen24/Math-a-la-Mode/assets/118776001/d41847d5-1d2c-402c-9312-c40496c7ad22

-This is just a sample of the "Statistics" page.
+This is a sample of the "Statistics" page.